Skip to main content

 βœ…βœ…βŒ

-Agent uses a HTTP check if the service listen on port 8086.
+Agent uses an HTTP check if the service listens on port 8086.

 If some auto-detected parameters are wrong, you can manually override them by adding the following to /etc/glouton/conf.d/99-local.conf: